-Just because you watched every episode of Marie Kondo’s Netflix show doesn’t mean that he shares the same drive to tidy up as you do.
-And while you may have turned the junk drawer into a perfectly curated necessity drawer, he may not be as inclined to keep it that way.
-The minute you see him put the cereal box where the crackers go in your perfectly organized pantry, you feel the wires starting to fray in your head and your blood starts boiling.
+Just because you watched every episode of Marie Kondo’s Netflix show doesn’t mean that your partner shares the same drive to tidy up as you do.
+And while you may have turned the junk drawer into a perfectly curated necessity drawer, they may not be as inclined to keep it that way.
+The minute you see them put the cereal box where the crackers go in your perfectly organized pantry, you feel the wires starting to fray in your head and your blood starts boiling.

-“Why does he keep messing up all the hard work I did???” runs through your mind as the frustration starts to build.
+“Why do they keep messing up all the hard work I did???” runs through your mind as the frustration starts to build.
 Then you find clothes in the floor instead of the new hamper you bought.
 And the toothpaste in the wrong section of the bathroom drawer organizer.
 Then the ketchup is on the shelf in the refrigerator instead of the condiment tray you just added.
 At that point, you’re taking it personally.
-“He doesn’t respect me or the time I took to make this home neat for our family!”
+“My partner doesn’t respect me or the time I took to make this home neat for our family!”

-Before you go feeling resentful and starting the “you’re a big fat slob” fight, here’s 5 tips to help get (and keep) your spouse on board the Tidy Train.
+Before you go feeling resentful and starting the “you’re a big ol’ slob” fight, here’s 5 tips to help get (and keep) your spouse on board the Tidy Train.

 5 Tips To Get Your Spouse Involved With Home Organization